Daymirdad District

-Dai Mirdad (دایمیرداد) is a district in the south of Maidan Wardak Province, Afghanistan.
+Daymirdad (دایمیرداد) is a district in the south of Maidan Wardak Province, Afghanistan.
 The capital of the district is Miran.
-The district also used to be known as Jilga.
-It is inhabited by Hazaras of Dai Mirdad clan.
+The district is populated mainly by the Hazara ethnic group.

 Demographics and population

 Like in the rest of Afghanistan, no exact population numbers are available.
 The Afghan Ministry of Rural Rehabilitation & Development (MRRD) along with UNHCR and Central Statistics Office (CSO) of Afghanistan estimates the population of the district to be around 28,865.
 According to AIMS and UNHCR, Hazaras make up the majority of the population at 90% and the rest 10% others.

 Geography

-Dai Mirdad is located in the south of Maidan Wardak Province.
+Daymirdad is located in the south of Maidan Wardak Province.
 To the north it borders Markazi Behsud, and Jalrez, to the south Chak, to the east Nirkh, to the west Nawur district of Ghazni Province.

-Dai Mirdad is home to some historical forts and towers.
-Arg, which is located between Moka and Dada khel, Para Qala, Kafer Qala which is located in Bubak and Kafer Qala, which is located in Chatoo.
-Dai Mirdad is an agricultural district that has apples and apricot orchard.
+Daymirdad is home to some historical forts and towers.
+Arg, which is located between Moka and Dadakhel, Para Qala, Kafer Qala which is located in Bubak and Kafer Qala, which is located in Chatoo.
+Daymirdad is an agricultural district that has apples and apricot orchard.

-The security situation of Dai Mirdad is better than other districts of Maidan Wardak Province, but on 16 May 2010, there was a war between Hazara tribes and Kuchi (Nomad) tribes in Ghalm Dasht and it was continuous up to 12 pm.
-Wardak Governor Mohammad Alim Fidayi said that the Afghan National Army can stop this war between Hazara and Kuchi.